AV-98-Ingram/LeetCodeSolutions/December/Readme.md

 - I came up a O(n*m) DP approach but the best solution given is O(nlogn).
 - the best solution is given by soluion2.java including a proof sketch on its non-obvious correctness.

+**314-Binary_tree_vertical_order_traversal**
+- Using PriorityQueue to sort by column and row numbers seems was ok but it in fact is NOT due to non-deterministic order when both colum and row are identical.
+- BFS is easy and fast

+**317-Shortest_distance_from_all_buildings**
+- nothing fancy but just BFS with little optimization.
+See my comments in the code.

 **329-Longest_increasing_path_in_a_matrix**
 - I used DFS with memorization of the longest path reaching a node.